 - Care homes - this is what works

-- thought on doing systems leadership
+- Thoughts on doing systems leadership

-- insights on the role and function of health innovation labs
+- Insights on the role and function of health innovation labs

-- how to create an innovation culture
+- How to create an innovation culture

-- whether systems innovation is disruption or adaptation
+- Whether systems innovation is disruption or adaptation

 In late 2016, 44 geographical areas of England published Sustainability and Transformation Plans (STPs) setting out how health and care will be delivered within their local areas by 2021, to achieve the aims of the Five Year Forward View, to restore and maintain financial balance, and to deliver core access and quality standards for patients.